yannis-liakatsidas/vrp-solver-saas/README.md

 4. **Build and run the projects:**

-    - Open the solution in Visual Studio.
-    - Build the entire solution.
-    - Run the services in the following order (in their respective, distinct servers, if preferred):
+    Run the services in the following order depending on your architecture:

     1. VRP Data Generator
-        2. Send Data Service
+    2. Send Data Service *(currently working for the broker-based architecture)*
-        3. Broker Web API
+    3. Broker Web API *(only if using the broker-based architecture)*
-        4. Consume Data Service
+    4. Consume Data Service *(only if using the broker-based architecture)*
-        5. Solver Web API
+    5. Solver Web API *(only if using the broker-based architecture)*
-        6. Execute VRP Service
+    6. Execute VRP Service *(only if using direct client-server communication)*
-        7. OR-Tools Solver

 5. **Usage:**